Life Cycle Assessment/ Carbon Footprint Project

 A CLIMATE FRIENDLY ALTERNATIVE

 And finally, it is all about soya.
-More than 35 M tons soya bean equivalents are annually imported to the EU-27.
+More than 35 million tonnes soybean equivalents are annually imported to the EU-27.
 Although the demand of soya for human consumption has increased in recent years, the lion’s share of soya production is used for animal feed.
 In the production of animal-based food, relevant amounts of greenhouse gas emissions already emerge during animal feed production.

 Since March 2020, Donau Soja has commissioned the Research Institute of Organic Agriculture (FiBL) Austria to investigate how using Donau Soja / Europe Soya-certified soya products impacts the carbon footprint of food and feed products.
 Additionally, since 2021 Blonk Consultants (Netherlands) analysed the environmental footprint of Donau Soja / Europe Soya-certified soybean production in different European countries.